-Claude Maxwell “Max” Stanley was born on June 16, 1904, in Corning, Iowa, bearing the name of his father who was a soldier, lawyer, public servant.
-As he grew up, Max insisted Claude was the name of his father and preferred to go by Max.
+Claude Maxwell “Max” Stanley was born on June 16, 1904, in Corning, Iowa, bearing the name of his father who was a soldier, lawyer, and public servant.
+As he grew up, Max insisted that Claude was his father's name and preferred to go by Max.

-Max enrolled in the University of Iowa in 1922 to pursue a degree in engineering, a subject he always felt passion for.
+Max enrolled in the University of Iowa in 1922 to pursue a degree in engineering, a subject he had always been passionate about.
 He graduated in 1926 with a degree in general engineering and became a structural designer for Byllesby Engineering and Management Corporation in Chicago.

 During WWII, Maxx became very conflicted and considered seeking a commission in the U.S. military.
 He watched his father, Claude, fight in the Rainbow Division in WWI, and wondered if he had a duty to follow in his suit.
 Upon thought and advisement, he decided not to seek a commission, but rather to keep working in consulting engineering and find “war work.”
 The work included building air bases in Nebraska and the Dakotas; this is how Max found a way to give his effort to the war.

 The economy after the war was grim.
 During the war, Max joined his brother-in-law in starting a kitchen cabinetry business called “Home-O-Nize.”
 Though, they couldn’t find steel while the war was at its height.
 As a problem solver, Max wanted to find a way to make this venture work and was relentless in ensuring their investments would not be a lost cause.
 The company shifted and designed coasters, recipe books, and small items until metal became more available.
 When they could purchase metal, they began creating filing cabinets and office equipment that sold quickly.
 The company continued down this path and became “HON,” which later became HNI, as it is known today.